 How to Navigate North Carolina's 100-County Adoption System

 If you are trying to figure out how to adopt in North Carolina and you have been getting different answers from different sources, here is the short answer: the answers are different because the system is different depending on which of North Carolina's 100 counties you live in.
 North Carolina is a county-administered state for child welfare, which means each county DSS office operates with its own caseload, staffing levels, procedures, and effective timelines.
-A family in Buncombe County might finalize an uncontested adoption in two months.
-A family in Mecklenburg County might wait six.
+Timing varies with local backlog, staffing, and the case.
+In Mecklenburg and Wake, research supports a three-to-six-month urban range from filing to finalization for uncontested cases; rural timing may be faster or slower depending on the Clerk's staffing and administrative priorities.
 No free resource -- not the NC DHHS website, not the NC Kids network, not your county's DSS page -- maps these differences in one place.
 The North Carolina Adoption Process Guide does.

 Why North Carolina's county system creates a navigation problem